joomlatools/joomlatools-console/.github/issue_template.md

   * OS: _____
   * Joomla version: _____
   * Joomlatools Console version: _____
+  * Are you working on the Joomlatools Vagrant: yes/no
-  * Are you working on the Joomlatools Vagrant box: yes/no
+  * Are you working on the Joomlatools Server: yes/no

 ### Describe the problem: